FPOS, FPOS or FREC?

 - Pearson Level 4 First Person on Scene Certificate and Extended certificate

-* The differences in content between the Certificate and Certificate are marginal. it is envisaged that most providers will offer the Extended Certificate only)
+* The differences in content between the Certificate and Certificate are marginal.
+We offer the Extended Certificate only)

 The difference between a Level 3 and a Level 4 course is the level of understanding the candidates need to demonstrate to achieve a pass.
 On a Level 3 course the candidates are typically required to ‘describe’ or ‘demonstrate’, on an Level 4 course candidates are expected to be able to ‘explain’ or ‘discuss’